Best Laptops for College Students 2026

 Ecosystem Fit: macOS, Windows 11, and Linux

 The macOS ecosystem covers the MacBook Air M5 13-inch and MacBook Neo with iCloud, iMessage, Continuity, and AppleCare — a depth no Windows rival replicates.
-Tom's Guide and MacWorld both flag Continuity as the daily-driver win for students whose roommates and parents already use iPhones.
+Tom's Guide flags Continuity as the daily-driver win for students whose roommates and parents already use iPhones.

 Windows 11 covers the Lenovo IdeaPad Slim 5i and ASUS Zenbook 14 OLED with full software compatibility for engineering, business, accounting, and education-major workflows.
-CNET and Reviewed.com both note that some campus software still ships Windows-only — a hard requirement for some majors.
+Some campus software still ships Windows-only — a hard requirement for some majors.

 When NOT to Buy